Rafiq6581/Gallery-Recommender-PublicVer/README.md

 # Gallery-Recommender-PublicVer
-This is a public version of a production project, infrastructures api keys are abstracted
+This is a public version of a production project called Artomo, infrastructures api keys are abstracted